Softmodem: History

 The first generations of hardware modems (including acoustic couplers) and their protocols used relatively simple modulation techniques such as FSK or ASK at low speeds.
 Under these conditions, modems could be built with the analog discrete component technology used during the late 70s and early 80s.

 As more sophisticated transmission schemes were devised, the circuits grew in complexity substantially.
 New modulation required mixing analog and digital components, and eventually incorporating multiple integrated circuits (ICs) such as logical gates, PLLs and microcontrollers.
 Later techniques used in modern V.34, V.90 and V.92 protocols (such as a 1664-point QAM constellation) are so complex that implementing them with discrete components or general purpose ICs became impractical.

 Furthermore, improved compression and error correction schemes were introduced in the newest protocols, requiring extra processing power in the modem itself.
 This made the construction of a mainly analog/discrete component modem impossible.
 Finally, compatibility with older protocols using completely different modulation schemes would have required a modem made with discrete electronics to contain multiple complete implementations.

 Initially the solution was to use LSI ASICs which shrank the various implementations into a small number of components, but since standards continued to change, there was a desire to create modems that could be upgraded.

 In 1993, Digicom marketed the Connection 96 Plus, a modem based around a DSP which was programmed by an application on startup.
 Because the program was replaceable, the modem could be upgraded as standards improved.
 Digicom branded this technology SoftModem, perhaps originating the term.

 Likewise, the term "Winmodem" originated by Prof. Parvaiz Akhtar in 1996 with hardware being developed by USRobotics' Sportster Winmodem, a similarly upgradable DSP-based design.

 In 1996, two types of modem began to reach the market: host-based modems, which offloaded some work onto the host CPU, and software-only modems which transferred all work onto the host system's CPU.
 In 1997, the AC'97 standard for computer audio would introduce channels for modem use, making software modem technology common in PCs.

 Since then, some softmodems have been created as standalone software projects utilizing standard sound card interfaces, such as an experimental open-source 96 kbit/s leased-line softmodem called AuDSL from 1999, and the Minimodem project which implements several FSK modem standards.

 Types

 Softmodems can be separated into two classes: controllerless modems and pure software modems.

 Controllerless modems utilize a DSP on the modem itself to perform modulation, demodulation and other tasks.
 Some, known as "host-based" modems, may still use some amount of the host's CPU power for some tasks.

-Pure software modems perform all modem tasks on the host PC's CPU, while the hardware provides only analog-digital conversion and connection to the telephone network.
+Pure software modems perform as many tasks on the host PC's CPU as possible, while the hardware provides only analog-digital conversion and connection to the telephone network.